Bridget Ogilvie: Awards and honours

 In 1994, Ogilvie won the Kilgerran Prize of the Foundation for Science and Technology.
 In the 1996 New Year Honours List, Ogilvie was made a Dame Commander of the Order of the British Empire (DBE) and was elected a Fellow of the Royal Society (FRS) in 2003.

 In 2007, she was appointed a Companion of the Order of Australia (AC), Australia's highest civilian honour, with the citation: "For service to science in the field of biomedical research, particularly related to veterinary and medical parasitology, and through support for research funding to improve global health."

 She is a member of the Advisory Council for the Campaign for Science and Engineering.
 In 2008 she was elected to the Australian Academy of Science.
 She is an Honorary Fellow of St Edmund's College, Cambridge.

 She is an honorary member of the British Society for Immunology.

-In 2016 the Wellcome Sanger Institute named their new building after Bridget Ogilvie, dedicated for next generation sequencing operations.
+In 2016 the Wellcome Sanger Institute named their new sequencing operations building after her.